kanidm/kanidm/kanidm_book/src/security_hardening.md

 access to a server, to intercept communications to the server, or more.
 This also must be protected carfully.

-For this reason the kanidm's components must be protected carefully.
+For this reason, Kanidm's components must be protected carefully.
 Kanidm avoids many classic attacks by being developed in a memory safe language, but risks still exist.

+## Startup Warnings

 At startup Kanidm will warn you if the environment it is running in is suspicious or has risks.
 For example: